-Franki will be coaching course participants.
+Franki coaches course participants.
 She provides coaching to senior leaders in the FE sector as well as delivering bespoke consultancy and training.
-She is currently completing a Level 7 Certificate in Executive Coaching and Mentoring, accredited by the Institute of Leadership and Management.
+She has a Level 7 Certificate for Senior Mentors and Coaches, accredited by the Institute of Leadership and Management.
 Franki has worked in SEND provision as a teacher, manager and leader and has a specialist interest in working with young autistic people and those with profound and complex needs.
 She has an M.Ed. in Severe, Profound and Complex Needs from the University of Birmingham.

 Coach: Kate Brennan

 Kate coaches course participants.
 She is a qualified coach and retired further education and skills inspector.
 She has an MA in teaching adults with learning difficulties, with a strong focus on policy and risk management to enable learners to participate more fully in college life.
 Kate has many years’ experience of working with people at all levels in the FE sector.
 She has a particular interest in capacity building and citizenship in FE for young people with PMLD.